freemint/teradesk/readme.txt

   would be a completely nonfunctional feature, which would increase  program size unacceptably.
 Besides, it is the opinion  of the  current maintainer that background pictures are in fact distracting  to  the user and a waste of system resources.
-However, MyAES provides this feature with any desktop and maybe XaAES will have a similar capability some day.
+However, MyAES provides this feature for (almost) any desktop and maybe XaAES will have a similar capability some day.